technion046195/technion046195/content/lecture13/slides.md

 - Properties:
   <div class="fragment" style="color:#006992">

-  - Linear separetion lines.
+  - Linear separation lines.
-  - Good when each class is consentrated in a different area of the feature space.
+  - Good when each class is concentrated in a different area of the feature space.
-  - Can deal with classes with very few eaxmples (even 1).
+  - Can deal with classes with very few examples (even 1).

   </div>